This article was updated on 01/10/19. Happy Peculiar People Day!

 But while wear and tear will be noted in a home inspection, whatever may be going on underneath that carpet will not.
 That means mold or other water issues or pest infestations could be a reality you arent aware of until after you take ownership.

 Consider walking through the house with the inspector while hes working, so you can point out areas of concern that youd like to look into.
+After all, you are paying for a service.

 A Roof Inspection is Critical